Emulator Issues #267

 correctly.
 But I'm not sure, that's just my guess.

-#9 Updated by jayork42 almost 9 years ago
+#9 Updated by jayork42 over 9 years ago

 This issue still remains in the latest revisions.
 I've come to find out that